STOL Takes Centre Stage: How Short-Field Aircraft Are Quietly Becoming the Backbone of Advanced Air Mobility

 High-Power Density Electric Motors

-Deliver strong takeoff thrust with advanced cooling for rapid turnaround.
+These deliver strong takeoff thrust with advanced cooling for rapid turnaround.

 Hybrid-Electric Powertrains